ECronin1973/Applied_Statistics_MyWork/README.md

 \binom{12}{6} = \frac{12!}{6! \times 6!} = 924
 $$

-This means there are 924 different ways to choose 6 cups out of 12.
+Viewing the calculation shows there are 924 different ways to choose 6 cups out of 12.

 ### Calculating Overlaps